aldum/learnyouanelm.github.io/pages/04-syntax-in-functions.md

         _ -> "Sorry, you're out of luck, pal!"
 ```

-When you call lucky, the patterns will be checked from top to bottom and
+When you call `lucky`, the patterns will be checked from top to bottom and
 when it conforms to a pattern, the corresponding function body will be
 used.
 The only way a number can conform to the first pattern here is if
 it is 7.
 If it's not, it falls through to the second pattern, which
 matches anything and discards it.
-The _ is a wildcard that's used when we
+The `_` is a wildcard that's used when we
 don't care what the specific value is.
 If you do care what the value is,
 you can write any variable name in this place and the value will be bound
 to that variable, like this: